Delta3 Canis Minoris

-This is a B-type main-sequence star with a stellar classification of B9 V. It is about 93.7±2.9 % of the way through its main sequence lifetime and is spinning rapidly with a projected rotational velocity of 259 km/s.
+This is a B-type main-sequence star with a stellar classification of B9 V. At the estimated age of 310 million years, it is about 93.7±2.9 % of the way through its main sequence lifetime and is spinning rapidly with a projected rotational velocity of 259 km/s.
 The star has an estimated 3.16 times the mass of the Sun and about 2.1 times the Sun's radius.
 It is radiating 175 times the Sun's luminosity from its photosphere at an effective temperature of 9,908 K.